Your ultimate visual guide to developing your own 35mm or 120 film photos at home. No darkroom or photo lab needed.

 The next steps must take place blind inside the closed changing bag so the film is continuously in complete darkness.
 At no point until the film is wound on to the reel and then placed into the tank and the tank firmly closed can you open the changing bag.
 Take the developing tank lid off and the reel out before applying your bottle opener to the top or bottom of your film canister.
 You use it much the same way you’d open a glass bottle, peeling one side of either end off before removing the spool from the canister.
 Unfurl the film from the spool before cutting the film at the end attached to the spool (unless you want to accidentally cut into your undeveloped pictures).

 Next is the tricky part.
 Taking one end of the film (fat end without the leader recommended), you need to feed it into the film reel.
-For most collapsible reels, you’ll need to feed part of the film into the opening of both reel parts together before winding one side of the reel to continue winding the whole of the roll onto the reel.
-As this is a tricky procedure, it’s worth practicing on either a roll that’s not of much importance or practicing winding on a pre-developed roll in daylight.
+For most collapsible reels, you’ll need to feed part of the film into the opening of both reel parts together before winding one side of the reel to continue winding the whole of the roll of film onto the reel.
+As this is a tricky procedure, it’s worth practicing on either a roll that’s not of much importance or practicing winding a pre-developed roll of film onto the reel in daylight.
 This counts doubly when using 120 film, which due to its larger size is more prone to bending and friction and is subsequently more difficult to wind.

 Once the film is wound, place your reel onto the center, firmly place the lid on the tank and ensure the agitator is placed in the developing tank lid.
 You can now open the changing bag and remove the tank.

 4. Pre-Wash or Pre-Soak Your Film